Interface Types

 Usage

-package.
+The plugin is included in the baklavajs package.
 If you installed the packages individually, make sure to also install @baklavajs/interface-types

 Afterwards you can use the plugin like this: